karabol98/Network-Traffic-Collector/README.md

 sqlite:////app/data/sigma.db

- Tech Stack
+📦 Tech Stack

-Language: Python 3.11
+Language: Python 3.12

-Framework: Flask
+Web Framework: FastAPI / Starlette

 Dependency Management: Poetry

+Analysis Engine: pySigma, sigmatools

 Database: SQLite / Redis

 DevOps: Docker, Docker Compose

- Contributing
+🤝 Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

- License
+📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.